roadgoat/AdaptiveIndexLabDockerImage/README.md

 # Adaptive Lab Docker Image

-Adaptive index demo - Dockerfile and scripts.
+Adaptive index lab / demo - Dockerfile and scripts.
 Couchbase 5.x and greater.
 This projects consists of a Dockerfile, a configuration shell script that is run in the Ubuntu container and a Couchbase back up file.
 This project was built with Couchbase 5.1.

 To Create the Container, you must have Docker Version 18.03.0 or higher.
 Download this repository, unzip the contents to a working directory, go to that directory from the command line and run the following: